 During the first semester of 2006, there has been no new business combination.
-Two disposals have been recorded :
+Two disposals have been recorded beginning of 2006:

-- Beginning of 2006, the Group sold its activities located in the Middle-East area.
-These were mainly Systems Integration activities. - In February 2006, the Group sold Nolan, Norton & Co., a specific consulting business in the Netherlands, to its Management.
+- The Group sold its activities located in the Middle-East area.
+These were mainly Systems Integration activities. - The Group sold to its Management Nolan, Norton & Co., a specific consulting business in the Netherlands.

-The effects of the disposals are the following :
+The effects of the disposals are the following: